LAND

 During this time, there was a massive push to establish title and practice acts at the state level.
 Charles Godfrey, Jr., chapter exam board chairman along with Mike Ethridge, landscape architect from Greenwood and CLARB board member, lobbied the legislature to pass a state wide registration act for landscape architecture.
 In 1976 the legislature passed SC Title 40 to protect both the use of the title and the practice of landscape architecture.

-Some legacy and/or award-winning projects located in South Carolina are as follows:
+Some legacy and award-winning projects located in South Carolina include:

 • Finlay Park – Columbia, SC: Robert Marvin Associates